Troubleshoot adding and deleting organization users

 Set-AzureADUser -ObjectID <string> -UserType Member, where

 is the value of ObjectId returned by the previous command.
-This should set the user to member status.
+The user is set to member status.

 Q: Why do I have to choose between a "work or school account" and my "personal account"?